HaxeFoundation/code-cookbook/assets/content/cookbook/Abstract types/Email.md

 #Email

-The following [Abstract type](http://haxe.org/manual/types-abstract.html) example is based on the String type, but sets the restriction that it can only represent a valid email address.
+The following Email [Abstract type](http://haxe.org/manual/types-abstract.html) example is based on the underlying String type, but sets the restriction that it can only represent a valid email address.
 If not, the compiler will throw an exception.

 ```